by Jacquelyn Thayer

 The author revisits that fateful earlier January day—where, it’s suggested, a twenty-minute delay may well have been twenty hours for bridegroom and company.
 And if this rather sympathetic slant towards Allister doesn’t provide sufficient insight, it’s safe to say the discussion alone of Mary’s life as an “aesthetic” gives away this reporter’s game.19

 Indeed, we’ve entered the phase of Mary as pretentious moron, and things, as we’ll see shortly, did not improve from there.
 The worm has, perhaps, turned.
-And this outdated word would prove timely; within three days came report from the United Press that Mary—now dubbed the “phantom bride”—remained ambivalent about the arrangements. “‘Contrary Mary,’ declared the report, “now says she will return to the United States Sept.
+And this outdated feature would prove timely; within three days came report from the United Press that Mary—now dubbed the “phantom bride”—remained ambivalent about the arrangements. “‘Contrary Mary,’ declared the report, “now says she will return to the United States Sept.
 1 and that if the nuptials are not celebrated before that date, they never will be.”
 In a late-arriving twist, the article provides a more sympathetic slant on this lightweight conception of Mary:

 According to her close friends, she is easily influenced, sometimes taking the advice of her mother, who opposes the marriage, and at other times following the lead of the McCormick family, which is urging a quick wedding.